How to Create a Mintable SPL Token on Solana

 Final thoughts

-- Create the token.
+- Create the token (Devnet first).

 - Add metadata.

-- Mint the intended supply.
+- Mint the planned supply.

 - Verify the mint and token accounts.